buphnezz/18-binary-search-trees-hash-tables/README.md

 find() method should have the following BigO:
  BigO Time: O(H) where H is the height of the tree BigO Space: O(1)

-## DO NOT FORGET
-Ensure your .env module is ignored within your .gitnore for your safety!